Mathematical Methods of Theoretical Physics: Solution of the Schr odinger equation for a hydrogen atom

 The discretization of $n$ can again be motivated by requiring physical properties from the solution; in particular, convergence.
 Consider again a series solution {\it Ansatz}

 which, when inserted into (\ref{2011-m-ch-qae4a191}), yields

 so that, by comparing the coefficients of $\xi^k$, we obtain

-Because of convergence of $\hat{R}$ and thus of $R$ -- note that, for large $\xi$ and $k$, the $k$'th term in Eq.~(\ref{2011-m-ch-qae4a19sssA}) determining $\hat{R}( \xi )$ would behave as $\xi^k/k!$ and thus $\hat{R}( \xi )$ would roughly behave as $e^\xi$ -- the series solution (\ref{2011-m-ch-qae4a19sssA}) should terminate at some $k = n-l-1$, or $ n= k+l+1$.
+Because of convergence of $\hat{R}$ and thus of $R$ -- note that, for large $\xi$ and $k$, the $k$'th term in Equation~(\ref{2011-m-ch-qae4a19sssA}) determining $\hat{R}( \xi )$ would behave as $\xi^k/k!$ and thus $\hat{R}( \xi )$ would roughly behave as the exponential function $e^\xi$ -- the series solution (\ref{2011-m-ch-qae4a19sssA}) should terminate at some $k = n-l-1$, or $ n= k+l+1$.
 Since $k$, $l$, and $1$ are all integers, $n$ must be an integer as well.
-And since $k\ge 0$, $n$ must be at least $l+1$, or
+And since $k\ge 0$, and therefore $n-l-1 \ge 0$, $n$ must at least be $l+1$, or

 Thus, we end up with an {\em associated Laguerre equation} of the form